thenumbernine/Tensor/README.md

 ## Tensor Library

+After using fixed-dimension vectors and tensors for a few decades, and having a few goes at designing a C++ math library around them, and then getting into differential geometry and relativity, and trying to design a C++ math library around that, this is the latest result.

+I know I've put the word "Tensor" in the title.
+Ever since the deep learning revolution in AI that computer scientists have come to believe that a "tensor" is an arbitrary dimensioned array of numbers, preferrably larger dimensioned.
-This is for differential geometry numerics.
-That's right AI folks, "tensor" doesn't mean "n-index array of numbers", it means "geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transform."
+But this library is moreso centered around "tensor" in the original definition, as "geometric object that lives in the tangent space at some point on a manifold and is invariant to coordinate transform."
-This library is centered around compile-time sized small arrays and larger ranks/degrees (whatever the term is for the number of indexes).
+That means I am designing this library is centered around compile-time sized small arrays and larger ranks/degrees (whatever the term is for the number of indexes).

 The old and pre-C++11 and ugly version had extra math indicators like Upper<> and Lower<> for tracking variance, but I've done away with that now.
 This version got rid of that and has added a lot of C++20 tricks.
-So I guess overall this library is halfway between a mathematician's and a programmer's implementation.
+So I guess overall this library is midway between a mathematician's and a programmer's and a physicist's implementation.

 - Familiar vector and math support, 2D 3D 4D.
 - Arbitrary-dimension, arbitrary-rank.